Why Cellular Energy Matters

 Free radicals are molecules that are missing one or more electrons.
 These molecules are released as a result of biochemical reactions.
 They are unstable and can cause a lot of damage as they try to restore their neutrality.
 They cause molecules of other compounds to disintegrate.

 Along their path, free radicals are known to change the composition of certain compounds.
-In turn, these compounds trigger reactions at the cellular level which are known to produce even more potent free radicals.
+In turn, these compounds trigger reactions at the cellular level that are known to produce even more potent free radicals.
 This chain of reactions has an impact on the DNA structure of the cell, and ultimately tissues and organs.

 To prevent this oxidative stress at the cellular level, it is important to take antioxidants.
 These are chemical compounds that can donate electrons to free radicals.
 However, unlike other compounds, they can provide the needed electron without turning into free radicals.